Brandon-Haney/PlexCache-R/README.md

 ## Current Bugs / Todo List

 1. Some of the Episode/Show logic looks for 'Season X' as a folder marker, but with sonarr some episodes are also in 'Specials' so the logic needs to be updated to account for it.
 Maybe add 'Series X' as another option too.
+2. Add in a setup protection so people don't use "/" as their root.
+Or fix the error that occurs if they do that.
+Either way.

 ## Overview